U.S. Justice Department shuts down dark web bazaar AlphaBay

 Cazes, 25, apparently took his life a week later while in Thai custody, the Justice Department said.
 He faced charges relating to narcotics distribution, identity theft, money laundering and related crimes.

-FBI Acting Director Andrew McCabe said AlphaBay was ten times as large as Silk Road, a dark website the agency had shut down in 2013.
-(Additional reporting by Doina Chiacu and Julia Edwards Ainsley)
+FBI Acting Director Andrew McCabe said AlphaBay was ten times as large as Silk Road, a similar dark website the agency shut down in 2013.

+About a year later, AlphaBay was launched, growing quickly in size and allowing users to browse goods via the anonymity service Tor and to purchase them with bitcoin currency.